npat-efault/picocom/picocom.1.md

 **C-b**

-:   Set baurdate.
+:   Set baudrate.
 Prompts you to enter a baudrate numerically (in bps)
     and configures the serial port accordingly.

 **C-u**